 Potentially Soul Sucking : Participating in Pop Culture

 Post-Glitch : Bodies of Error

 This seminar style workshop aims to derive a definition of "labour" as a group.
 Using Kim Kardashian as an foundation, we begin the session by watching her interview at the Re/code conference as she discusses her work in reality tv and mobile gaming.
 Because it has long been argued that Kim does "nothing" (in other words, she does not work or perform labour) in order to be the famous controversial or even taboo celebrity figure that she is, we must ask ourselves how she has gained so much notoriety.
-Our investigations leads us to how we, as a society, devalue certain types of labour in the process of exhausting others.
+Our investigations leads us to how we, as a society, devalue certain types of labour.

 Just a few of the questions this seminar asks are : is taking selfies work?
 Is living your everyday life work?
 Do you have to be at a job to perform work?
 What does it mean to be rewarded for work?
 What should and shouldn't happen at a work?
 What kind of work "deserves" to be rewarded and what kind of work doesn't?

-Furthermore, the phrases "emotional labour," "digital labour," and "woman's work," are explored in pursuit of our collective definition followed by a discussion on how we can use it to think more consciously about our product and service design choices.
+The phrases "emotional labour," "digital labour," and "woman's work," are explored in pursuit of our collective definition, followed by a discussion on how we can use it to think more consciously about our product and service design choices.

 Creating a Cybr-Legacy